Canop/bacon/website/docs/analyzers.md

 For most of them, a dedicated `analyzer` must be specified in the [job settings](../config#jobs).

-This page is na overview of the supported tools and how bacon can be configured for them.
+This page is an overview of the supported tools and how bacon can be configured for them.

 # Summary